akbs-org/akbs/README.md

 ## How do you use AKBS?
-By default, the build script is called `build.akbs`, similar to `Makefile` and `CMakeLists.txt`
+By default, the build script is called `build.akbs`, similar to `Makefile` and `CMakeLists.txt` However, you can use the `--file` option to specify a file

 To enable languages, you use the `check_for` function
 ```